Don’t Be Puzzled by Meal Planning

 It is advantageous to keep a focus on dairy even if you don’t drink milk.
 Dairy supplies many important nutrients necessary for the body.
 Selecting Greek yogurt, low-fat cottage cheese, or natural cheeses as the protein choice for your meal is a great option.
 If dairy was selected as the protein source for the meal, you are covered and no additional dairy is necessary but you may select another if you like.
 For those that cannot tolerate dairy or choose not to select it for other reasons, it is still important to regularly consume foods rich in calcium.
 Perhaps you enjoy a cold glass of skim or 1% milk with many of your meals.
 Another option is to select fortified soy milk, almond milk, or coconut milk instead.
 If none of those work for you, perhaps you would rather include an ounce of cheese on a baked potato or maybe boiled collard greens as a calcium rich vegetable choice.
 Whether you choose dairy or another calcium-rich option doesn’t matter.
 What is most important is that you are getting calcium rich sources several times each day.

-Finish off your meal plan with a healthy serving of fat.
+Finish off your meal planning with a healthy serving of fat.
 Fats supply essential fatty acids necessary to maintain health.
 They transport fat-soluble vitamins and provide a concentrated source of energy for times of need.
 Healthy guidelines suggest limiting total fat intake to no more than 30 percent of our total caloric intake for the day.
 For most of us, there is room in our meal plan for at least one fat serving at each meal.
 It is important to select fats that fight cholesterol instead of those that promote increases as much as possible.
 For some meal plans, you may have already included a food that provides a healthy fat if you selected an avocado for your salad or sandwich or nuts on your salad and may decide your meal doesn’t need another fat source.
 For other meal plans, you may find you still need a fat.
 Be sure to watch your portion sizes because it is very easy to add extra calories that aren’t needed or providing nutritional value.

 You can learn to create healthy nutrient rich-meals you love by putting one piece together at a time.
 When you do, you increase your intake of healthy nutrients while decreasing processed foods.
 This process will work whether you are planning for yourself or for family and friends.
 Each person simply individualizes the portion sizes of each meal component to meet their personalized calorie and nutrient needs.
 As you begin, you will likely plan simple meals.
 As you get better, you will begin finding it easier and easier to fit complex meals into the plan.
 It just takes practice and starting with small steps.
 There are a variety of advantages to using a basic meal planning method like this.
 The most important is that it helps you focus on whole foods.
 Here is a one-day plan to get you started.